-Since ancient times when early man was on snowshoes, the crystal clarity in the air, crunch of snow underfoot and the profound silence of the deep forest gives way to tranquility of the soul.
+Since ancient times when early man was on snowshoes, the crystal clarity in the air, crunch of snow underfoot, and the profound silence of the deep forest give way to tranquility of the soul.
 Whether you are a beginner or a veteran, the allure is always there and the grandeur of the Grand Tetons beckon.

 In the Jackson Hole area of Wyoming, you can venture out on your own on many routes or take any number of tours.
 This overview will suggest locations and activities, and for details on specifics be sure to check online.
 Helpful links are included.